jslfree080/JslCodes/README.md

 # Toy codes that I upload

 ## GEOdownload.py
-A Python script that automates downloading supplementary files from GEO.
+A simple Python script that automates downloading supplementary files from GEO.

 ## VcfFormatParsedTxt.jar
 A simple Java program that parses the FORMAT column of a vcf file, converting it to a txt file.

+## screenshow.sh
+A very simple shell script to capture image.

 ## now.sh
 A shell script that displays weather report and calendar on terminal.
 Modified a little bit from the reference.